aai-institute/pyDVL/docs/40-influence.rst

 .. todo::

    This section needs rewriting:
-    - Explain how the methods differ
+    - Document each approximation method and explain how they differ
     - Add example for ``TwiceDifferentiable``

 The influence function (IF) is a method to quantify the effect (influence) that